-The function of the External Bus Controller is manifold.
+There are multiple functions for the External Bus Controller.
 It establishes and controls the external bus and acts as a bidirectional interface between the internal and the external system.
 Additionally, it provides bus arbitration support to allow up to two masters to use the external bus.
-Except EBU, an external master can grab the external bus and access external devices (leaving EBU off the external bus) or accessing internal devices (through FPI bus).
+Other than the EBU, an external master can grab the external bus and access external devices (leaving the EBU off the external bus) or accessing internal devices (through FPI bus).
 Every time a master requires the external bus, it will signal to the current master and wait for it to release the bus.
-This scheme is compatible to other Tricore and C166 devices, therefore such devices can be used as external master.
+This scheme is compatible to other Tricore and C166 devices, therefore, such devices can be used as external master.